Every New Movie You Can Stream Early While Theaters Are Closed

 Downhill

-Feeling some sort of way trapped in the great indoors with your significant other?
+Feeling some sort of way trapped inside with your significant other?
 Downhill, which opened in theaters in February, may or may not be the reminder you need that you don't have it so bad: Julia Louis-Dreyfus and Will Ferrell star as a married couple on a ski vacation who must reevaluate everything after a seemingly life-threatening avalanche.

 How to watch: Downhill is available to buy digitally and on Movies Anywhere for $9.99 in the U.S.